SDIRA, QRP, Solo 401k: Precious Metals, Gold, Silver & Coins

 Permitted bullion must meet certain fineness standards:

 Custody of coins and precious metals: Permitted bullion must be held by a regulated financial institution.
-A close reading of the law indicates that this requirement does not apply to American Eagles that are permitted coins.
-In addition, some self-directed investors take the position that holding allowed metals & coins in a properly titled bank safe deposit box meets the compliance requirements of the tax code.
-However, in the absence of definitive tax guidance it’s recommended that your IRA-LLC, Solo 401(k), QRP, or Defined Benefit Plan hold all allowed coins and precious metals at an approved depository institution and never have the bullion or coins in your physical possession.
+Some assert that a close reading of the tax law indicates that this requirement does not apply to American Eagles that are permitted coins.
+In addition, some self-directed investors take the position that holding allowed metals & coins in a properly titled bank safe deposit box meets the compliance requirements of the Tax Code.
+ReSure, however, has always recommended that your SDIRA, Solo 401(k), QRP, or Defined Benefit Plan hold allowed coins and precious metals at an approved depository institution and never have the bullion or coins in your physical possession.
 The Tax Court, in ANDREW MCNULTY AND DONNA MCNULTY v.
 COMMISSIONER OF INTERNAL REVENUE, ruled against the taxpayer that took physical possession of their IRA/LLC-owned American Eagle coins, siding with the IRS in assessing tax deficiencies and penalties.

-Tax Code: IRA and Qualified Plan Investment in Coins & Bullion
+Tax Code for SDIRA and Qualified Retirement Plan (“QRP”) Investment in Coins & Bullion

-Carve-outs permitting retirement account investment in certain coins is provided in Section 408(m)(3)(A) and for investment certain metals in Section 408(m)(3)(B).
+Carve-outs permitting retirement account investment in certain coins is provided in Section 408(m)(3)(A) and for investment in certain precious metals in Section 408(m)(3)(B).

 Following are the definition of permitted coins and bullion according to the Tax Code.